emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌
 1. Site does not have watch parties. ❌

 ***
-## yFlix
-### Score: 14/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. They remove broken links, main player can't fail, so no server switching needed. ✔️
-1. Site does have episode auto-next across all servers. ✔️
-1. Sites UI is fine but has room for improvement. 🟡
-1. The site has watch lists + continue watching, and you can login to sync them across devices. ✔️
-1. Site has decent sorting but is otherwise lacking in terms of content discoverability. 🟡
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌

-***
-## PopcornMovies
-### Score: 13/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does have episode auto-next on some servers. 🟡
-1. UI is very good, modern looking with lots to look at. ✔️
-1. Has watch lists and history, and you can login to sync them across devices. ✔️
-1. Has good sorting and collections. ✔️
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️
-1. Uses custom version of vidstack player. 🟡
-1. Site does not have watch parties. ❌

-***
-## Redflix
-### Score: 13/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does have episode auto-next on some servers. 🟡
-1. Sites UI is good, feels modern. ✔️
-1. The site has watch lists, but they can be synced across devices. ✔️
-1. Site has good sorting + gives recommendations on homepage based on watched content. ✔️
-1. Site has occasional new tab/window popup, some can be disabled in account settings, but is usable without adblocker. 🟡
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌

-***
-## FilmCave
-### Score: 13/20
-1. Has movies, TV, anime, 1080p, but no subtitles, or adjustable quality. 🟡
-1. 6+ sources but does not auto-switch if ones fails. ❌
-1. Site does have episode auto-next on (non-embed, first player). ✔️
-1. Sites UI is fine but has room for improvement. 🟡
-1. The site has watch lists + continue watching, and you can login to sync them across devices. ✔️
-1. Has decent sorting options but is otherwise lacking content discoverability options. 🟡
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player. ✔️
-1. Site does not have watch parties. ❌

-***
-## Vidjoy
-### Score: 13/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Auto-switches through all its (non-embed, first player) sources if they fail. ✔️
-1. Site does have episode auto-next across all servers (non-embed, first player). ✔️
-1. Sites UI is fine but has room for improvement. 🟡
-1. Site has continue watching, but you can't sync them across devices. 🟡
-1. Site has decent sorting but is otherwise lacking in terms of content discoverability. 🟡
-1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
-1. Site works well, but doesn't look too great on mobile. 🟡
-1. Site does have a custom player (first player). ✔️
-1. Site does not have watch parties. ❌

-***
-## Maxflix
-### Score: 13/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Auto-switches through all its sources if they fail. ✔️
-1. Site does not have episode auto-next. ❌
-1. Sites UI is very good, feels modern, has lots of user-settings. ✔️
-1. Site has watch lists + continue watching, and they can be synced across devices. ✔️
-1. Site has no sorting or content discoverability options. ❌
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Uses custom version of vidstack player. 🟡
-1. Site does not have watch parties. ❌

-***